Table of Contents

 2. Finding Ways to Save

-Here’s the next step when you are tight budgeting: Once you have a good sense of your monthly spending, you may want to group expenses into categories, and then list them in order of priority, starting with the essentials and going down to the “nice to haves.”
+Once you have a good sense of your monthly spending, the next step in tight-budgeting is to group expenses into categories, and then list them in order of priority, starting with the essentials and going down to the “nice to haves.”

 Once you’ve established which expenses are the most important, you can start looking for places to reduce overspending.
 Cutbacks may not feel fun, but they can be extremely beneficial when money is tight.